 We have a dedicated medical centre where you can stay if you are unwell.
-You will be seen by the school sister .
+You will be seen by the school nurse.

 The school nurse arranges doctor, dentist, orthodontist and optician appointments and also administers vaccinations when appropriate.

 Yes, all boarders are able to bring these items to school, however they must be named and insured.

 You will be provided with a detailed list of the items you should bring to school.
 You will have the opportunity to furnish your bedroom with your personal belongings to make it look and feel homely.
 Every pupil has a pin board area to cover in posters and photographs.

 On Saturdays and Sundays boarders enjoy brunch between 10.30 and 11.00am, providing the chance for a lie-in.

-There are no lessons at the weekend, but a variety of activities take place, which the boarders select with the Head of Boarding and Assistant House Parent, to accommodate everyone’s ideas and interests.
+There are no lessons at the weekend, but a variety of activities take place, which the boarders select with the Heads of Boarding to accommodate everyone’s ideas and interests.